dhoer/chef-macosx_accessibility/README.md

 ## Usage

-Requires super-user priveleges.
+Requires super-user privileges.
 The user must have logged in previously with GUI.
 This creates the accessibility database (TCC.db).

 Insert `/usr/bin/osascript` into the Accessibility database: